todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * ECC = Export Control and Customs
 * IP  = Intellectual Property

+The open source officers play a central role in the contribution process.
+They are the link between the contributors and the stakeholders, to be involved in the "backend tasks", to decide on the contribution.
+Furthermore the open source officers of the different units of a large organization need to have an overview of the business strategies of the other units to be able to determine whether a contributions conflicts with the business strategy of another unit.

 The procedure shown above is not suited for frequent contributors and/or contributors who are working “upstream” in their daily work.
 For these developers different procedures need to be established in order to avoid loading them with “unproductive” work.
 Different contribution models can be established in an organization to serve different needs.

 ### Contribution models